Unveiling the Latest Food Processing Technology Trends

-Latest Technologies in the Food Industry
+Latest Food Processing Technology Industry

 One of the most prominent health problems faced by the U.S. is obesity and products such as added sugars played a crucial role in it.
 The modern consumers, however, preferred to stay away from jargons such as acesulfame potassium and benzoic sulfilimine and trust ‘botanicals’ such as stevia leaf and monk fruit to do the job for them.
 These products are considered much healthier than white sugar.
 Several foods and beverages players in the food industry are slowly switching over to sweeteners like stevia and monk fruit in their products to attract the health-conscious lot.